- Introduction

 -

-Incremental Data: Once the historical load is completed, each run of the Pipeline fetches the next available new and modified data.
-Hevo also fetches the Events object from Stripe, which tracks the updates and deletes made in the last 30 days, in order to sync the related Events with your Destination.
+Incremental Data: Once the historical load is complete, data is ingested as per the ingestion frequency in Full Load or Incremental mode, as applicable.
+Hevo also fetches the Events object from Stripe, which tracks the updates and deletes made in the last 30 days, to sync the related Events with your Destination.

 Updated and Deleted Objects